PotionApps/potionx/README.md

 mix potionx.new some_project_name
 ```

-### Generating backend (soon frontend as well) scaffold code for models
+### Generating backend and frontend scaffold code for models
 Generates functions, tests and files required for basic creation and management of data models.
-Currently only generates backend code, but frontend file generation is coming soon.
 ```sh
 mix potionx.gen.gql_for_model SomeContext SomeModel
 ```